sarnau/MMMMobileAlerts/MobileAlertsGatewayBinaryUpload.markdown

 Every 64-byte block has a simple 7-bit checksum.
 It is calculated by just summing up the first 63 bytes and storing the lower 7 bit in the last byte of the message.
 Bit 7 in the last byte is always 0.
 If the checksum is invalid, the server simply ignores the package, but still returns HTTP status 200 (= OK), probably to avoid the gateway sending a defect package over and over again.

 ### Offset 0: Package Header
+The relevance of this field is unknown.
+The value is the same as Package Length (offset 5, see below) plus 0xbc (118).

+Example: A package length of 0x12 plus 0xbc quals the header 0xce.

+Here is a list of the known devices:

 | header | device ID | package length | sensor type |
 |----|----|----|-----------|
 |0xcb|ID0a|0x0f|Sensor for acoustical observation of detectors |